News and FAQs (SEND and the Local Offer)

 Sainsbury’s Active Kids for All ran an Inclusive PE Training Programme in Beaconsfield for schools and teachers in Buckinghamshire on Tuesday 12 February 2019.
 The initiative hoped to ensure young disabled people are included in PE and school sport within mainstream schools by training PE teachers, school staff and trainee teachers.

-The South Bucks School Sport Partnership have released their December 2018 newsletter featuring many great SEND stories.
-Take a look now.
+The South Bucks School Sport Partnership released their December 2018 newsletter featuring many great SEND stories.

 Now we have agreed the strategy we need to decide what short breaks will be offered and how they will be allocated.
 If you use short break services, it is very important that you have your say about this.